Oluwabusayomi11/simple_shell/README.md

+A print collaboration function<br />

+A repo that prints out anyhing according to its specifier <br />

+Authors: Iyekolo Oluwabusayomi<br />
-A printf Collaboration project done by Iyekolo Oluwabusayomi and Iyke Udemezue
+	 Iyke Udemezue